-- 4. Where a member is an Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least 1 proxy but not more than 2 proxies in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - 5.
-The instrument appointing a proxy must be deposited at the Share Registrar at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South City, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South City, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or submit the Proxy Form electronically at https://tiih.online not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof.
+- Only depositors whose names appear in the Record of Depositors as at 20 May 2025 shall be regarded as members and be entitled to attend and vote at this Annual General Meeting.
+A member of the Company entitled to attend and vote, is entitled to appoint a proxy or proxies to attend and vote in his stead.
+A proxy need not be a member of the Company.
+Only the first named proxy will be entitled to vote on a show of hands. - The instrument appointing a proxy shall be in writing under the hand of the appointer or of his attorney duly authorised in writing, or if the appointer is a corporation, either under the corporation's seal, or under the hand of an officer or attorney duly authorised. - If a member appoints 2 proxies, the appointment will be invalid unless he states the number of shares to be represented by each proxy. - 4.
+Where a member is an Authorised Nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint at least 1 proxy but not more than 2 proxies in respect of each Securities Account it holds with ordinary shares of the Company standing to the credit of the said Securities Account. - 5.
+The instrument appointing a proxy must be deposited at the Share Registrar at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South City, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or the drop-in boxes provided at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South City, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or submit the Proxy Form electronically at https://tiih.online not less than 48 hours before the time appointed for holding the meeting or any adjournment thereof.